-The bread is so soft and moist, and you won’t miss the eggs or butter one bit.
+This vegan pumpkin bread is so soft and moist, you won’t miss the eggs or butter one bit.

-As the bread bakes, it spreads slightly and bakes into the batter rather than just sitting on top of the loaf like sandy pebbles, waiting to fall off all over my kitchen floor.
+As the bread bakes, the topping spreads slightly and bakes into the batter rather than just sitting on top of the loaf like sandy pebbles, waiting to fall off all over my kitchen floor.

 The bread is pleasantly spiced with pumpkin pie spice, cinnamon, nutmeg, cloves, and has molasses and vanilla for extra depth.
 If you’re more sensitive to cinnamon and or a certain spice, dial them down, to taste.

 There’s just enough density, without being overly heavy, a curse that tends to plague vegan baked goods.

 I love streusel-topped anything and it’s the proverbial icing on this cake.
 And I don’t doubt that you could bake this in a Bundt pan and call it a cake.
 No one would bat an eye.